bywatersolutions/libraryisopen.com/_posts/2021-08-27-justin-hoenke-the-library-is-open-ep-30.md

 explicit: 'no'
 title: Justin Hoenke- The Library is Open ep.
 30
 ---
 We are pleased to announce our newest session of The Library is Open Podcast!
 This session features an interview with Justin Hoenke.
 Justin is the Team Leader: Libraries & Community Spaces at Wellington City Council in New Zealand.
-Justin and Jessie talk about libraries, communities and most importantly kidness.
+Justin and Jessie talk about libraries, communities and most importantly kindness.

 ## About Justin Hoenke